ekremekc/ekremekc.github.io/_pages/about.md

   - /about.html
 ---

 Our research is centered around the optimization for engineering applications.
-We aim to use [Open Source Software (OSS)](https://en.wikipedia.org/wiki/Open-source_software) to encourage reproducibility.
+We aim to use [Open Source Software (OSS)](https://en.wikipedia.org/wiki/Open-source_software) to push the boundaries of the computer.
 We aim to apply certain optimization techniques and tools on wide spectrum of engineering problems such as:
-* thermoacoustics
+* acoustics/thermoacoustics
 * heat transfer
 * biomedicals
 * structures
 * fluids

-We use different numerical toolkits to address optimization problems.
-See [Bio](https://ekremekc.github.io/cv/) page to find out the softwares we use.
+We use different numerical toolkits to address engineering optimization problems.
+See [Interests](https://ekremekc.github.io/portfolio/) page to find out the softwares we use.

 <!-- Getting started
 ======